5 design tips for product managers

 This series of blogs aims to collect the most typical mistakes made during software development and good practices related to functional and visual UI design, what we often just call digital design.

 Many applications try to be too ambitious and provide an overly generous feature set to their users.
-Despite the noble intent, users can quickly become perplexed when facing a large number of options.
+Despite the noble intent, users can quickly become perplexed when facing a large number of options within the software application.

 - Is this a function that users will actually recognise?